Selfcare and emotional wellness when life gets tough

 Around this time of the year, people often reflect on the past 10 months: the highlights… and the hardships.
-The image of a lab-rats running aimlessly in their spinning wheels come to mind as we prepare for shutdown before the frantic festive season.
+The image of a lab-rats running aimlessly on their spinning wheels comes to mind as we prepare for shutdown before the frantic festive season.
 We’re all yearning for rest and relaxation without time frames and deadlines.
 Luckily (hopefully), soon enough we’ll be sitting around the Christmas table, laughing and enjoying special carefree moments with loved ones.

-For many, getting to those peaceful, harmonious days towards the end of 2019, has taken much more effort and strain than previous years.
+For many, getting to those peaceful, harmonious days towards the end of 2019, has taken much more effort and strain than in previous years.
 Life throws curveballs when you least expect it: failed relationships, job losses, accidents, unforeseen expenses, illnesses and even loss of life.

 I’m not one for clichés, but the Greek philosopher, Epictetus, was on to something when he said: “It’s not what happens to you, but how you react to it that matters.”

 You see, I lost my brother to cancer earlier this year.
 He’s been fighting the dreaded disease bravely for over 3 years, but his body was not as strong as his will to live.
 I was fortunate to be with him (together with the rest of the family) as he drifted off into eternity.
 Although it was a purely peaceful, holy moment, my comfort levels took a turn for the worst and I felt an urgent need to get out of the hospital room.